MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 > [!IMPORTANT]
 > This feature is currently enabled in the Insiders ring only.
 To try it, join the [Windows Insider program](https://insider.windows.com/) or the [Office Insider](https://products.office.com/office-insider) program.

 This setting allows you to specify SharePoint team site libraries to sync automatically the next time users signs in to the OneDrive sync client (OneDrive.exe).
 It may take up to 8 hours after a users signs in before the library begins to sync.
 To use the setting, you must enable OneDrive Files On-Demand, and the setting applies only for users on computers running Windows 10 Fall Creators Update (version 1709) or later.
-Do not enable this setting for the same library to more than 1,000 devices.
+Do not enable this setting for the same library to more than 1,000 devices, or libraries with more than 5,000 files and folders.
 This feature is not enabled for on-premises SharePoint sites.

 If you enable this setting, the OneDrive sync client will automatically sync the contents of the libraries you specified as online-only files the next time the user signs in.
 The user won't be able to stop syncing the libraries.